I think we can all agree that men and women deserve equal treatment. Today we're discussing the relationship between food, dieting and feminism.

 When you run a small business, getting political is discouraged.
 But to steal a sentiment shared on Humans of New York, my purpose for bringing this up isn't political.
 It's moral.

 I'm sharing this because the thought behind his statements is one that's shared all to frequently in our society - that to be a successful woman, personally and/or professionally, you must look a certain way.
 Usually, it's stated in less obviously sexist terms than Trump's remarks, but that just makes it all the more dangerous, and believable.

 Things like, "That actress is so fat, she should just get off the screen."
-So, we can't have anyone in movies that represents the approximately 60% of women whose BMI falls outside of the 'normal' range?
-Hearing conversation about women in the workplace center around their looks, not their achievements or skills.
+So, we can't have anyone in movies that represents the approximately 60% of women whose BMI falls outside of the 'healthy' range?
+Hearing conversations about women in the workplace center around their looks, not their achievements or skills.
 When I worked in a medical center setting, both inpatient and outpatient, I heard countless, practically daily remarks about my weight.
-It was either something along the lines of "never trust a thin dietitian" or remarks comparing my body to my other dietitian colleagues they had worked with, implying I was a better dietitian because I was thinner than them, even though they admitted the advice and counseling they had given them was helpful.
+It was either something along the lines of "never trust a thin dietitian" or remarks comparing my body to my other dietitian colleagues they had worked with, implying I was a better dietitian because I was thinner than them.
 It was incredibly uncomfortable and I always wondered (and still do) what would happen if I got sick or older or my metabolism just changed and I gained weight.
 My skills and knowledge would still be there, but what would happen to my credibility?

 Studies show women are 16 times more likely to face weight discrimination in the workplace then men.
 You're probably familiar with the gender pay gap, but did you know that women who weigh more earn 6% less than thinner women?